Access to information

 The Food Authority must publish certain regulatory information and lists it collects and maintains under the Food Act.

-Food complaints and food business details which the Food Authority is required by law to keep can result in records that include personal details such as:
+The Food Authority is required by law to keep details of food complaints and food businesses which can result in records that include personal details such as:

-- other details which make it possible to identify specific people.
+- other details that make it possible to identify specific people.

 General access to government information (GIPA)